Rosengate/exedra/README.md

 ======
 A multi-tier nestful routing oriented PHP Framework.

 p/s : Development is still on-going.
-Expect some b.c. breaks.
+It's expected to reach matured state by version 0.2.5

 Introduction
 ======
-This PHP framework focuses mainly on nestable route mapping, route oriented based execution and which hopefully will provide much modular application execution.
-Route is unique, and identified by name.
+This PHP framework focuses mainly on nestable/groupable route mapping, route oriented based middleware/execution and which hopefully will provide much modular application execution.
+Route is unique, and identifiable by name, tag, queryable by Http Request.
 Imagine developing an application hierarchically down the depth without losing the identity of the executions you planned, while stacking middlewares down the path on every possible node of route.

+Imagine building a plane while flying it!

 History
 ======